 From the outset, Allah expected him to focus on the tribal elites and leaders, those whom society trusted, were happy to follow even if they transitioned to a new collective way of life built on a new worldview.

-The Prophet (saw) then did not proactively call individuals, who may personally agree or even believe in him, whilst society still continued along their existing trajectory.
+The Messenger (saw) then did not proactively call individuals, who may personally agree or even believe in him, whilst society still continued along their existing trajectory.
 His mission was to change society, its structures and institutions, establish a civilisation, not seek to change the faith of individuals in a missionary sense.

 Early companions (ra) would hear rumours of his societal call and approach him enquiring about it, and subsequently believe in him, recognising him to be calling for the truth.

 One of these early companions was Uthman ibn Affan (ra).

 Uthman (ra) was one of the earliest companions to believe the Prophet (saw) in Mecca.

 Before embracing Islam, he wanted to marry the Messenger's (saw) daughter Ruqayyah (ra).
 One day, he heard of the Messenger (saw) marrying her off to Utbah ibn Abu Lahab and he was saddened by that.

 His aunt, who was a priestess, saw him upset, prophesied he would marry her and told him of the Messenger's (saw) revelation.
 She urged him to follow the Messenger (saw) advising him he was preaching the truth and denouncing the idols as being gods.